 By Market Wire, October 03, 2013, 09:46:00 AM EDT

-A study released today by BMO Private Bank has revealed that Washington's high-net worth individuals say they have bounced back from the 2008 recession and are feeling upbeat about their current savings and investment strategy.
-The study is the second in a series by BMO Private Bank examining trends among high-net worth individuals (those with investible assets of $1 million or more) in Washington and across the country.
+A study released today by BMO Private Bank has revealed that high-net worth Californians say they are no longer feeling the effects of the 2008 economic downturn and are experiencing a renewed sense of confidence in the economy.
+The study is the second in a series by BMO Private Bank examining trends among high-net worth individuals (those with investible assets of $1 million or more) in California and across the country.

-- They are spending more than or the same as they did before the recession on travel and vacations (90 percent), entertainment and leisure (89 percent), and collections and hobbies (77 percent).
+- They are spending the same or more than before September 2008 on entertainment and leisure activities (88 percent), travel and vacations (85 percent), club memberships (83 percent), clothing and accessories (80 percent), and collections and hobbies (76 percent).

 Key National Findings: